fredrik-rose/ArtificialNeuralNetwork/README.md

 ## Details

-An artificial neural network is basically a function of many variables (the weights and biases), F(w,b).
-A cost function, C(F(w,b), Y), is used for determine the distance between the actual output and the expected ground truth Y.
+An artificial neural network is basically a function of many variables (the weights and biases), `F(w,b)`.
+A cost function, `C(F(w,b), Y)`, is used for determine the distance between the actual output and the expected ground truth `Y`.
 The goal of training a network is to minimize this cost function.

 The minimization technique used is gradient descent.
 This technique calculates the gradient (the partial derivative of each variable) of a function (in this case the cost function) and then takes a step towards the negative gradient,